ghost683/CurriculumVolantino/README.md

 ### Docker context:

  - download the zip from latest release and unzip
+ - go to the folder app_volantini
  - Run docker-compose build
  - Run docker-compose run
- - EP will listen on localhost:4000
+ - Service will listen on localhost:4000